Making Room for the Stranger

-My husband and I moved into a new house last summer—a new house to us.
-In fact, it is a very old house, full of drafty windows and narrow stairs, but all those quirks were glossed over with stainless steel appliances, fresh paint, and marble counters.
+My husband and I moved into a new house last summer—well, a new house to us, at least.
+In fact, it is a very old house, full of drafty windows and narrow stairs, but all those quirks were glossed over with stainless steel appliances, fresh paint, and marble countertops.
 For us, part of the appeal was extra space to share, but we had no idea how quickly the need would arise.

 We hadn’t finished unpacking when we learned that a missionary family from Spain needed a place to live for a month.
 Not knowing who they were or how much English they spoke, we agreed, then hurried to set up a bed and buy some extra towels for the guest bathroom.

-The couple arrived a few days later with their eighteen-month-old son, who had bright blonde hair and a gap-toothed grin.
-I had only a few semesters of high school Spanish under my belt, but after a few days had passed, through smiles and hugs and several ‘gracias,’ Rebecca and I had become fast friends.
-We communicated with a mix of Spanglish and charades, soon sharing some of our deepest heartaches and joys, even though we only had the vocabulary of kindergarteners.
+The couple arrived a few days later with their 18-month-old son, who had bright blonde hair and a gap-toothed grin.
+I had only a few semesters of high school Spanish under my belt, but after just a few days, through smiles and hugs and the heavy use of words like gracias, Rebecca and I had become fast friends.
+We communicated with a mix of Spanglish and charades, soon sharing some of our deepest heartaches and joys, even though we only had the shared vocabulary of kindergarteners.
 It’s amazing the connection God can forge between strangers.

-As Christians, it’s easy to want to isolate ourselves away from the world.
+As Christians, it can be easy to isolate ourselves from the world.
 But God has shown us that this world is not our home.
 We, too, are foreigners in a strange land, living here only for a short while before passing on to our permanent address with the Lord.